MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/management-group-and-subscription-organization.md

 - Use subscriptions as scale units, and scale out resources and subscriptions as required.
 This ensures that your workload can use the required resources for scaling out, when needed, without hitting subscription limits in the Azure platform.

 - Use reserved instances to prioritize reserved capacity in required regions.
-This ensures that your workload will have the required services even if there's a high demand for that resource in a given region at any time.
+This ensures that your workload will have the required capacity even when there's a high demand for that resource in a specific region.

 - Establish a dashboard with custom views to monitor utilized capacity levels.
 Set up alerts if capacity utilization is reaching critical levels (for example, 90 percent CPU utilization).
-This ensures that you can plan for capacity before your workloads require scaling out.

 - Raise support requests for quota increase as a part of subscription provisioning (for example, total available VM cores within a subscription).
 This ensures your quota limits are set before your workloads require to go over the default limits.

 - Ensure required services and features are available within the chosen deployment regions.
-This ensures your workload can run as expected in those regions.

 ## Establish cost management